Bidyut415/Web-Projects/README.md

 in this mini project we can see weather report of various state
 # QR Code Generator
 using this project we can generate qr code of any url
+# To Do App
+it's normal CRUD App here we can add text remove text and also edit the text